Dhruv1754/Porthub/README.md

-# MERN Isomorphic Webpack 2 Boilerplate based on [ant.design](https://ant.design)
+# Porthub in development
 ----------
 ### Author and Purpose
-This project was made to help fellow students I was tutoring to start building a MERN stack application without having to build it from scratch.
-It is bootstrapped from create react app and has added feature for customizability to a full stack.- Dhruv Mahajan
+This project was made to help bring kali based networking tools to the web for learning purposes for of networking tools.
+This not contain any portographic content and no animals were harmed in making this tool- Dhruv Mahajan

 ### About
 ----------
+ This tool has following Network features:

+ * Nmap Port Scanner
+ * Inbuilt shell
+ * Pinger
+ * Ip Locator/Route
+ * GIS locator

-This boilerplate has following feature:
+This tool has following web features:

  * Universal React rendering
  * Babel js for server side transformation